 London to Brussels

 Meet up with your Contiki team before we hit the road and take a ferry past the White Cliffs of Dover.
 Cut across France and into to Brussels, Belgium’s cool capital.
 With a mix of French and Flemish, some of Europe’s best brews and fantastic food, this easy-going city is a fantastic intro to Europe.
-Your Tour Manager will give you the background on Brussels as you check out its signature sights.
+Your Trip Manager will give you the background on Brussels as you check out its signature sights.
 See the Town Hall tucked away in the old town on a buzzing central square, the hill-top Palace of Justice and the famous statue of the Manneken Pis.
 In your free time, park yourself in one of the city’s many beer gardens, order some traditional Belgian waffles and taste local specialities like mussels and French fries (frites) – which are actually a Belgian invention!

 Brussels to Amsterdam